Adding files to the Database

 (This same function is (Option+Drag) on Mac)

-If your a Pro Tools user here is a nice video to watch to get familiar, but will also benefit many other DAW users to give it a quick watch.
+If your a Pro Tools user, here’s an older 4.x video to watch to get you familiar.
+Other DAW users should give it a quick watch also.

 (version 4.x Video)